Discussion Questions on Pudd’nhead Wilson

 2. Which has the most influence on character, nature or nurture?

-3. Twain began with a Siamese twins plot, as the introduction tells you.
+3. Twain began with a Siamese twins plot.
 What evidence do you see of the “sutures” where this plot was excised?

 4. Why are Angelo and Luigi in this book?
 What other instances of twins, doubling, and pairing of characters occur here, and what is their purpose?